-In part, Criminal Justice works well online because so many students interested in the field are already working adults, either in some level of the criminal justice profession, or, often, military veterans entering civilian life.
+In part, Criminal Justice works well online because so many students interested in the criminal justice system and criminal behavior are already working adults, either in some level of the criminal justice profession, or, often, military veterans entering civilian life.
 In both cases, life and work experience covers for the aspects of an education that students get on-campus, such as mentorship and camaraderie.

 In other cases, such as as Paralegal career, the most significant parts of the job are suited to covering in an online format, such as writing, research, and communication.
 The same is true of Criminal Justice Administration; there is less hands-on learning than in a field like Forensics, making an online degree a natural choice.